CycloneSEQ-Bioinformatics/Bamboo/README.md

                         Command line arguments for Minimap2 (default: -ax map-ont --eqx --secondary=no -t 8) --samtools_path SAMTOOLS_PATH
-                        Path to samtools executable. (default: samtools)
+                        Path to samtools executable. (default: samtools) --align_all           When `--bam_path` is not specified, perform alignment for all input reads (rather than just the sampled reads) to the reference genome.
+                        Aligning all reads will improve accuracy of sequencing coverage analyses, but can take a considerable amount of time. (default: False)

 General arguments:
   General input/output arguments.

   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        Directory to save output figures and reports. (default: bamboo_report) --sample_size SAMPLE_SIZE
+                        Directory to save output figures and reports. (default: bamboo_report) -t THREADS, --threads THREADS
+  --sample_size SAMPLE_SIZE
                         The number of reads to be analyzed.
 Use --sample_size -1 to disable random sampling and analyze all reads in the input data. (default:
                         100000)
-  --seed SEED           Random seed for sampling. (default: 42) --keep-intermediates  Do not remove intermediate data files generated in the analyses. (default: False) --align_all           Align all reads in the original fastq file to the reference genome,this parameter defaults to false and may increase the runtime
+  --seed SEED           Random seed for sampling. (default: 42) --keep-intermediates  Do not remove intermediate data files generated in the analyses. (default: False)
-                        significantly if this mode is used. (default: False)
 ```